Capitalism and Criminal Justice Reform

 2. Pay prisoners the same salary that they would earn as free men.

-3. Subsidize the hiring of felons, so that they can go back to work.
+3. After release, subsidize the hiring of felons, so that they can go back to work.

-4. Subsidize the housing of felons, so they are not homeless on the street.
+4. After release, subsidize the housing of felons, so they are not homeless on the street.

 5. Allow everyone to vote, so that the voices of those who run our prisons are not amplified in our democracy.